Shopify/liquid/_filters/where.md

 - Boring sneakers
 ```

-The `where` filter can also be used to find a single object in an array when combined with the `first` filter.
+The `where` filter can also be used to find a single object in an array when combined with the `first` or `last` filter.
 For example, say you want to show off the shirt in your new fall collection.

 <p class="code-label">Input</p>
 ```liquid